-Smoke and heat alarms should be tamper proof and should comply with BS EN 146048 and BS 5446-29 respectively.
+Smoke and heat alarms should be of the long-life type and be tamper proof.
+Smoke and heat alarms should comply with BS EN 14604 and BS 5446-2 respectively.

 To reflect the 'defend in place' strategy adopted in residential buildings it is not proposed that any flat fire alarms will be linked to any other flat alarm system or to other areas.
 It is expected that the Landlord's alarm system will be monitored by the site concierge.